Atharv-Joshi/flutter-projects/greatplaces/README.md

 # Great Places

-### The main feature if this app is that it uses native device feautres like camera and stores data in an sql database in local phone storage
+### The main feature of this app is that it uses native device feautres like camera and stores data in an sql database in local phone storage

 Places List Screen| Add Places Screen :----------:|:-------: